msabramo/kallithea/docs/setup.rst

 Authentication by container or reverse-proxy
 --------------------------------------------

-Starting with version 1.3, Kallithea supports delegating the authentication of users to its WSGI container, or to a reverse-proxy server through which all clients access the application.
+Kallithea supports delegating the authentication of users to its WSGI container, or to a reverse-proxy server through which all clients access the application.